-Led by the University Children’s Hospital in Basel, and in close cooperation with the University Hospital of Zurich, this clinical study has been launched with the help of a donation from the Family Larsson-Rosenquist Foundation of CHF 680,000.
-The study is also being conducted at: University Hospital Basel, Cantonal Hospital Baden and Cantonal Hospital St. Gallen.
+Led by the University Hospital of Zurich, and in close cooperation with the Cantonal Hospital Baden, the Cantonal Hospital St. Gallen, the Klinik St. Hedwig at University of Regensburg, the University Children’s Hospital in Basel and the University Hospital Basel, this clinical study has been launched with the help of a donation from the Family Larsson-Rosenquist Foundation of CHF 680,000.

 “The Lacarus trial harnesses a key principle of every natural birth, the power of labour, which is instrumental to prepare the mother and the baby for delivery, postnatal adaptation and outcome.
 By applying mild labour prior to caesarean section we aim to help those women and babies who lack this natural preparation and thereby aim to improve their short- and long-term outcomes.” – Sven Wellmann, Prof. Dr. med., Chair of Neonatology, University Children’s Hospital Regensburg (KUNO); Research Group Leader, University of Regensburg and University of Basel

 Should results be positive and robust, they could form the scientific basis for improving the medical protocol for C-sections on a global basis.

 References and further reading